Busch disqualified after Xfinity win, Cindric 3rd win in row - WHIZ News

 FORT WORTH, Texas (AP) — Kyle Busch celebrated a 10th NASCAR Xfinity Series victory at Texas, and then had it taken away.

-Busch failed postrace tech inspection Saturday after finishing ahead of Austin Cindric, who was declared the winner for the third victory in a row after winning both Xfinity races at Kentucky.
+Busch’s No. 54 Joe Gibbs Toyota failed postrace inspection Saturday after finishing ahead of Austin Cindric, who was declared the winner for the third victory in a row after taking both Xfinity races at Kentucky..

-NASCAR said the No. 54 Joe Gibbs Racing Toyota was disqualified for failing heights.
+NASCAR said Busch’s car was disqualified for failing heights, with the left rear measuring too low.

+The 21-year-old Cindric, son of Team Penske president Tim Cindric, said he had already changed back into street clothes in his hauler when he noticed everybody still around the No. 54 car.
+He said it’s great to get a win no matter how it happens.

+“I felt like we had a shot to do that today.
+And maybe didn’t execute as well as you should have, but that’s what kept us out,” Cindric said.
+“But fast race cars and being in position, that’s where it counts.”

-After coming back through the field three times in the race, including an early speeding penalty on pit road, Busch built a 3.3 second-lead before a final caution flag when Joe Graf Jr. made contact with the wall.
+Busch had to come back through the field three times in the race, including an early speeding penalty on pit road.
+He built a 3.3 second-lead before a final caution flag when Joe Graf Jr. made contact with the wall.
 Busch led only 15 of the 201 laps.

 “I’d like an explanation, because that’s been the same way we’ve done it now for as long as I’ve been in NASCAR,” Allgaier said.
 “Disappointing. … Win the two stages and know that we had a car that was capable of going for a win was really a solid afternoon.”